Shenggang/compM080-compGV18-2019/tutorial_001/cpp/README.md

 # COMPM080/GV18 Tutorial 1 - C++

-In this tutorial, we introduce a example framework using libigl to access and visualize point cloud and mesh data.
+In this tutorial, we introduce an example framework using libigl to access and visualize point cloud and mesh data.
 This tutorial contains two practices.
 1. compile an example viewer.
-2. use viewer to show point cloud data and perform simple computations.
+2. use this viewer to show point cloud data and perform simple computations.

 ---
 # libigl
 libigl is a geometry processing library developed by https://libigl.github.io/
 It's a header-only library so you do not need to compile this library before you used it in your project.

 Libigl heavily uses Eigen (https://eigen.tuxfamily.org/) to handle mesh data.
-A good news is it's also a header-only library.
-Here we list several useful references for helping you familar with Libigl and Eigen's coding style.
+Good news is it's also a header-only library.
+Here we list several useful references to help you get familiar with Libigl and Eigen's coding style.

 * [Eigen quick references](http://eigen.tuxfamily.org/dox/group__QuickRefPage.html)
 * [Eigen for matlab users](http://igl.ethz.ch/projects/libigl/matlab-to-eigen.html)